dost-onelab/ulims/README.md

         directory as the main.php file.
 In this way we will always have the same main.php file.

         Update the usernames and passwords for the different databases specified in the db.php file.

+        Replace the following files in the /ulims/protected/config with the ones you obtained from the Pre-Installation instruction:
+            site-settings.ini
+            form-settings.ini

     4. Databases